bluecat-japac/example-init-scripts/README.md

 Current BAM/BDDS version: 9.1

-v4.12 (2019/12/6) Support IPv6 syslog destinations
+v4.13 (2019/12/19) All configuration now provided via config.ini and builtin.ini
-v4.11 (2019/11/27) Support 802.1Q VLAN tagging on eth0
+    Some static configuration is hard-coded in the generate-init-config.sh script v4.12 (2019/12/6) Support IPv6 syslog destinations v4.11 (2019/11/27) Support 802.1Q VLAN tagging on eth0
     Allow dash '-' as separator in vm_name